 How long we keep your personal information

 Personal information will not be kept longer than is necessary for its purpose.
 This means that data will be destroyed or erased from our systems when it is no longer required.
-Please contact the council's Data Protection Officer at the address below for further information on data retention periods.
+Please contact the data protection officer at the address below for further information on data retention periods.
 You also have the right to request that your personal information is erased in certain circumstances.

 How to get a copy of your personal information